 Overall, the use of NAV is not largely supported.
 For residential and farm ratepayers, actual rental values pose some problems.
-The artificial rental estimate used may not represent actual market value, and means the base is the same as CIV but is harder to understand.
+The artificial rental estimate used may not represent actual market value, and means the base is the same as CIV but is harder to understand, and less objective.